create3000/x_ite/docs/_posts/getting-started.md

 : A Boolean value (`true` or `false`) to indicate whether the Timings Panel should be displayed.
 The default value for the *timings* attribute is restored from the previous session, otherwise it is `false`.

 toneMapping
 : A String value that indicates whether tone mapping should be applied.
 The default value for the *toneMapping* attribute is `"NONE"`.
-For a list of possible values see [Browser Options](/x_ite/reference/browser-services/#browser-options).
+For a list of possible values see [browser options](/x_ite/reference/browser-services/#browser-options).

 update
 : A Boolean value (`true`, `false` or `auto`) to indicate whether browser events should be processed.
 The default value for the *update* attribute is `true`.
 A value of `true` will enable event processing, a value of `false` will stop event processing.
 If the value is `auto`, the effective value is determined by the visibility of the \<x3d-canvas\> element.